For current 4-H Members in grades 7-12 or CEGEP

 Learn more on the CYSA website.

-With the continuation of the COVID-19 pandemic and varying levels of the COVID-19 colour-code system throughout the province, 4-H Ontario has decided to provide a safe, equal and fair opportunity to the 4-H members by offering the 2021 Local Competitions in a virtual experience, similar to 2020.
+With the continuation of the COVID-19 pandemic and varying levels of the COVID-19 throughout the province, 4-H Ontario has yet to make decision on the delivery of the 2022 Local Competitions.

 4-H Ontario is asking that the local competitions take place between May 1st – August 6th, in order to allow enough planning for the regional competition.

-Following the Association- and Regional-level competitions, the fun continues as the six Regional Champs compete head-to-head for the title of Provincial Go For The Gold Champions!
+Following the Local association and Regional-level competitions, the fun continues as the six Regional Champs compete head-to-head for the title of Provincial Go For The Gold Champions!

 One team of up to five 4-H members and two coaches can participate from each region.